 COVID-19 isn’t the only widespread health issue our nation is facing.
 People are now avoiding going to the ER for serious medical conditions, perhaps due to fear of the virus or the perception that hospitals are plenty full already.
-We asked Ron Jensen, DO, emergency medicine physician at CHI St. Luke’s Health, to provide some insight.
+We asked Ron Jensen, DO, emergency medicine physician at St. Luke’s Health, to provide some insight.

 Have you witnessed a decrease in emergency room visits?